branch-mc/search-gpt/README.md

 ## Limitations
-This is example proof of concept code.
-It requires bullet proofing on all levels if you're thinking of using it for anything more than exploratory exercises.
+This is proof of concept code and should be treated as such.
+It is tested on Mac OS so you may need to tweak to run elsewhere.